tolotratlt/babylonjs-5-basic-webpack-typescript-es6/README.md

 # BABYLON.js 5 Typescript starter template using webpack

-This repository contains a sample BABYLON.js application.
+This repository contains an example of a BABYLON.js 5 application in TypeScript with a TypeScript Webpack configuration.

 ## Setup